Ladysmith, KwaZulu-Natal: Society and culture

 Ladysmith is the hometown of Joseph Shabalala, founder of the group Ladysmith Black Mambazo.
 Thulani "Sugar Boy" Malinga, a champion boxer, was born in Ladysmith.
 Thamsanqa Gabuza, a soccer player, who plays for Orlando Pirates, was born in Ladysmith.

 Christianity has a strong presence in and around Ladysmith.
-It can be seen through the beautiful places of worship built around the time of the Anglo Boer wars.
+It can be seen through the places of worship built around the time of the Anglo Boer wars.
 One such structure includes the Anglican All Saints Church, built in 1902 from cut flagstones from a quarry in the area.
 Islam also has a strong presence in the town, which is well known for the Soofie Mosque on the banks of the Klip River.
 Built in 1969, it is regarded as one of the finest in the country.
-The origins of the marvellous structure date back to 1895 when Hazrath Soofie Saheb arrived in South Africa.
+The origins of the structure date back to 1895 when Hazrath Soofie Saheb arrived in South Africa.
 He made it his mission to build as many as 12 mosques along the east coast of Durban.
 Ladysmith was also the home of a revered saint known as Hazrath Soofie Sayed Mahomed Abed Mia Osmani, who is buried in the Ladysmith Muslim Cemetery.

 For Hinduism, Sanathan Dharma Sabha was inaugurated to promote religious, social, cultural and education activities in Ladysmith in 1902.
 The oldest Hindu temple resulted from the amalgamation of Hindu Thirukootam (1910) with the Shree Ganaser Temple and hall erected in 1916.
 It was declared a national monument in November 1990.
 The present site of the SDS temple (Sanathan Dharma Sabha aka Lord Vishnu Temple) also housed Mahatma Gandhi who established a non-White Stretcher-bearer service in the Ambulance Corps in the Ladysmith and Spioenkop during the Anglo-Boer War.

 There are also Rastafarian devotees within the areas surrounding Ladysmith, residing in Waters Meet, Peace Town, eZakheni, Steadville, Saint Chads, Acaciaville and Roosbom.
-They are spiritual people, scholars of black consciousness and African liberation.
-They run businesses, and are musicians, poets, artists and writers.
-They are the keepers of different African philosophies.